XDATA-Year-3/geoapp/docs/messages.rst

     :align: right
     :width: 350px

 Instagram and Twitter messages are loaded by using the :ref:`Filters <filterMessages>` panel.
-You can filter messages by date or by a caption search.
+You can filter messages by date or by a text search.

 A list of the filtered messages are shown in the **Instagram and Twitter Results** panel.